geoserver/geoserver/doc/en/user/source/styling/sld-language.rst

 Metadata in different languages
 -------------------------------

-GeoServer extends Title and Abstract sections, so that a text in different languages can be included.
+GeoServer extends Title and Abstract sections, so that text in different languages can be included.

 This is an example of the syntax to use: